srijan-paul/srijan-paul.github.io/src/content/blog/phantom-types.md

 Moreover, passing the same string to `runDbQuery` and `log` will perform the `isSecure` check twice.

 Sometimes, validation isn't necessary because the input comes from within the program.
-In the example below for instance, `input` is a string literal, and yet it gets validated twice:
+In the example below, for instance, `input` is a string literal, and yet it gets validated twice:

 ```haskell
 -- file: Main.hs